nudam00/BestSizeChecker/README.md

 1. StockX (playwright) - prices must be in USD.
 2. Alias (requests) - prices must be in USD.
    <br />
-   StockX sometimes ends up blocked by PerimeterX, so the program will notify you when something is wrong and PerimeterX needs to be resolved..<br />
+   StockX sometimes ends up blocked by PerimeterX, so the program will notify you when something is wrong and PerimeterX needs to be resolved.<br />

 ## Converters